-- Shall have, respectively, the overall responsibility for ensuring that all "Designated Areas", and cutting/welding personnel are provided with the needed equipment and resources to conduct operations safely. - Will appoint an individual(s) to serve as the Authorized Hot Work Representative(s) from their respective areas and ensure that they receive appropriate training.
+Shall have, respectively, the overall responsibility for ensuring that all "Designated Areas", and cutting/welding personnel are provided with the needed equipment and resources to conduct operations safely.

+- Will appoint an individual(s) to serve as the Authorized Hot Work Representative(s) from their respective areas and ensure that they receive appropriate training.
 Notification of the individual(s) appointed shall be reported to the Office of Risk Management Fire Safety Inspector. - Provide that the appointed Authorized Hot Work Representative(s) will coordinate and issue all hot work permits and perform on-site inspection of all "Designated Areas."

-Directors of Design & Construction Services and Plant Operations & Maintenance, noted shall be forwarded to the Design & Construction Services Director, the Associate Vice President for Facilities Planning and Management and the Office of Risk Management.
+Directors of Design & Construction Services and Plant Operations & Maintenance, Facilities Planning and Management